matthewyang204/Print/README.md

 # Printer
-This is a Mac app that allows you to print one or multiple files without opening them.
+This is a completely free Mac app that allows you to print one or multiple files without opening them.
+It is made with Automator, although it says it was made by Shortcuts due to Automator being based on Shortcuts since macOS 14 (Sonoma).

-Requirements: macOS 10.13 (High Sierra) or later
+Requirements: macOS 12 (Monterey) or later

 Latest Version: 1.0